MadeinTYO: Career

 MadeinTYO released his debut single titled "Uber Everywhere" on February 26, 2016, on Commission Music and Private Club Records.
 The song peaked at number 51 on the Billboard Hot 100 and number 10 on urban radio.
 The official remix of the song featured American rapper Travis Scott.
 The single was eventually certified double platinum by the Recording Industry Association of America (RIAA).
 His subsequent singles, "I Want" (featuring 2 Chainz) and "Skateboard P", were certified gold and platinum by the RIAA.
 The remix version of the latter features rapper Big Sean was released on November 4, 2016.

 In April 2016, MadeinTYO premiered his debut mixtape, You Are Forgiven.
 It was commercially released on iTunes in August 2016.
-You Are Forgiven peaked at number 122 on the Billboard 200 chart.: According to Business Insider, MadeinTYO was one of the top five most streamed new artists of 2016 on Spotify.
-MadeinTYO has released two EPs, 24Hrs in Tokyo (a collaboration with his brother, 24hrs) and True's World, in 2016 and 2017, respectively.
+You Are Forgiven peaked at number 122 on the Billboard 200.
+According to Business Insider, MadeinTYO was one of the top five most streamed new artists of 2016 on Spotify.
+MadeinTYO released two EPs, 24Hrs in Tokyo (a collaboration with his brother, 24hrs) and True's World, in 2016 and 2017, respectively.

 In 2017, MadeinTYO was selected for that year's XXL freshman class list along with A Boogie wit da Hoodie, PnB Rock, Playboi Carti, Ugly God, Kyle, Aminé, Kamaiyah, Kap G, and XXXTentacion.

 On June 1, 2018, MadeinTYO released a single "Ned Flanders" featuring rapper ASAP Ferg.
 It later served as the lead single from his debut studio album, Sincerely, Tokyo, released on October 26, 2018.

 On October 30, 2020, he released his second studio album, Never Forgotten.
+The album had features from artists including J Balvin, Young Nudy, and Ty Dolla Sign.

+In 2021, a collaborative album with UnoTheActivist titled Yokohama was released.
+On February 19, 2021, he officially released the single "HUNNIDDOLLA", which as of March 2024 had over 82 million streams on Spotify.